 Holiday Shopping with Local Makers | Think Outside the Gift Box

 ‘Tis the season for gift-giving and holiday shopping.
-Before you find yourself in front of yet another screen to choose from one-click and two-day shipping which is now available thank to a local Container Hire service, think about choosing something one-of-a-kind and two streets (or towns) away.
+Before you find yourself in front of yet another screen to choose from one-click and two-day shipping, think about choosing something one-of-a-kind and two streets (or towns) away.
 Supporting local businesses and makers not only invigorates our local economy but also builds a stronger sense of community.
 From tasty treats to pottery and home furnishings, Central Virginia’s boutique businesses and makers offer a wide range of special items for holiday giving and year-round enjoyment.

 Celebrating Commonwealth-made

 From furniture stores to a wedding venue, mother and daughter duo Mary Robinson and Danielle Wallace collaborated in business ventures over the years, ultimately leading to the launch of two side by side businesses: The Crimson Magpie and Lexie & Lee.
 Last September, Robinson and Wallace opened The Crimson Magpie.
 At this Timberlake Road boutique, shoppers can find restyled furniture, vintage home goods and locally-made products like stationery from local designer Megan Davies.
 Most of the inventory is either made in central Virginia or within the state, according to Wallace.
-“All of our local products are handcrafted and are either one-of-a-kind or small batch pieces which ensures our customers are getting unique items that are high quality, while supporting other small local businesses and teaching them how to manage a business using tools like paystub online.
+“All of our local products are handcrafted and are either one-of-a-kind or small batch pieces which ensures our customers are getting unique items that are high quality, while supporting other small local businesses.
 Just a few months later, the mom-and-daughter team launched a capsule clothing boutique right next door to The Crimson Magpie.
 They opened Lexie & Lee “as a result of a need we saw in the community for women who want more classic fashion that transcends trends,” says Wallace.
-They carry clothing, jewelry, accessories and shoes; customer favorites include their signature Perfect White Tee and their antique pocket watches for sale.
-Plus, for those seeking to revitalize their timepieces to pristine condition, there’s a reliable watch service here that can make your watch look fabulous and almost brand new.”
+They carry clothing, jewelry, accessories and shoes; customer favorites include their signature Perfect White Tee and Seed & Soil jewelry.
+We take the time to curate clothing that can be incorporated in a capsule wardrobe,” Wallace explains.

 “By having both shops share the same building, we’ve created a store that appeals to many different people looking for a wide variety of unique items for their home or closet,” says Wallace.